 We finally got into our cabin at 1:45 and were pleased with our selection.
-It's an interior cabin, but squarer than the usual rectangular room, and the layout gives us far more room to move around the room than on other cruises.
+It’s an interior cabin, but squarer than the usual rectangular room, and the layout gives us far more room to move around should we decide to square dance.

 I had gone to sleep the night before about midnight and woke up at 4 AM that morning.
 When I saw the clock, I intended to go back to sleep, but I was wide awake.
 By the time we got to our room, I was running on the fumes of my four hours of sleep and desperately in need of nap.